Richard Dowell: Clinical application of Cochlear Implants

 Dowell, working with Blamey and others, established factors predictive of outcomes for adults who received cochlear implants.
 This study was followed up in 2013 by Blamey and Dowell, with other colleagues, who collected data for 2251 adults who used cochlear implants to study the factors affecting auditory performance.
 The study found that the history and duration of hearing loss, age and other factors were associated with cochlear implant outcomes, but that no single factor had good predictive power.

 In 2006, Dowell with PhD student Mansze Mok, published a study to address the use of cochlear implants in conjunction with conventional hearing aids in the opposite ear.
 The study showed that acoustic hearing can provide complementary information to that provided by a cochlear implant and thus improve speech understanding.

 Cochlear implants in Children

 Dowell worked on identifying the factors affecting the speech perception scores among children using cochlear implants.
 A large sample of children using the Nucleus 22-electrode cochlear implant and having an average age of 5 years at the time of implantation were evaluated.
 Multivariate analysis identified six factors, including age at implantation, educational approach, progression of hearing loss and developmental delay that were predictive for speech perception scores.

-In the mid-2000s, Dowell, with colleague Shani Dettman and others, studied the risks and benefits regarding the communication development of children who received cochlear implant surgery before 12 months of age.
+In the mid-2000s, Dowell, with colleague and wife Shani Dettman amongst others, studied the risks and benefits regarding the communication development of children who received cochlear implant surgery before 12 months of age.
 The study showed that spoken language acquisition for deaf children depended significantly on access to auditory input in their first year.